Open-CAS/open-cas-telemetry-framework/doc/examples/auto_cli/AUTO_CLI.md

 };
 ~~~

-In addition the protocol buffer allows to define a service - know as a
+In addition the protocol buffer allows to define a service - known as a
 **interface** in OCTF world.
 The following **InterfaceHelloWorld** interface
 defines a method **HelloWorld**.
-The method accept the **Request** message,
+The method accepts the **Request** message,
 the result of this method is the message **Response**.

 ~~~{.proto}